rivt-info/rivtinfo.github.io/index.md

 - plots
 - tabulated data

-engineers could explore more options, converge on effective design solutions faster, and explore unfamiliar technologies more efficiently.
-As document contributions accumulate, quality and breadth could evolve rapidly.
+engineers could explore more options, accelerate convergence on effective design solutions, and explore unfamiliar technologies more efficiently.
+As document contributions accumulate, quality and breadth would evolve rapidly.

-Engineering calculation programs are widely available but they all include barriers to sharing and reuse (see table).
+Engineering calculation programs are widely available but they include barriers to sharing and reuse (see table).
 In general they are incompatible with each other, have high initial and continuing upgrade costs, and their reporting and version control features are limited.

 As a result, nearly identical engineering documents are repeatedly written simply because resuable documents and templates were unavailable. **rivt** was